Smart Contract Misconceptions

 - Whenever gentleman and smart people hear the term “smart contracts”, their imaginations tend to run wild.

-- A sensible contract is simply a flowery name for code that runs on a blockchain, and interact thereupon block chain’s state.
+- A sensible contract is simply a flowery name for code that runs on a blockchain and interacts thereupon with block chain’s state.

-- A sensible contract may be a piece of code that’s stored on an block chain, triggered by blockchain transactions and which reads and writes data therein block chain’s data base.
+- A sensible contract maybe a piece of code that’s stored on a blockchain, triggered by blockchain transactions, and which reads and writes data therein block chain’s database.

 - Each language has its strengths and weaknesses –you’d be crazy to create an internet site in C or compress HD video in Ruby.

-- But in theory a minimum of , you’ll if you wanted to.
-You’d just pay an important price in terms of convenience, performance, and quite probably, you hair.
+- But in theory a minimum of, we‘ll if we wanted to.
+You’d just pay an important price in terms of convenience, performance, and quite probably, our hair.

 Contracting External Service

-- The smart contract that replaces its behavior in response to some external event.
+- The smart contract replaces its behavior in response to some external event.

 First user case:

-- The smart contract take rest until the predetermined time, retrieves the weather report from an external service and behaves appropriately supported the info received.
+- The smart contract takes a rest until the predetermined time, retrieves the weather report from an external service, and behaves appropriately supported the info received.

 - Oracle pushes the info onto the blockchain instead of a sensible contract pulling it in.

-- Instead of a sensible contract initiating the retrieval of external data, one or more trusted parties (“Oracle”) creates a transaction which embeds that data within the chain.
-Every node will have a uniform copy of this data, so it are often safely utilized in a sensible contract state computation.
+- Instead of a sensible contract initiating the retrieval of external data, one or more trusted parties (“Oracle”) creates a transaction that embeds that data within the chain.
+Every node will have a uniform copy of this data, so it is often safely utilized in a sensible contract state computation.

 Enforcing on-chain payments

-- The idea is for the smart contract code to automatically initiate the payments at the acceptable time, avoiding manual possesses and guaranteeing that the difficulty cannot default.
+- The idea is for the smart contract code to automatically initiate the payments at an acceptable time, avoiding manual possessions and guaranteeing that the difficulty cannot default.

-- Of course, so as for this work, the funds wont to make the payments must live inside the block chain also , otherwise a sensible contract couldn’t possible guarantee their payment.
+- Of course, so as for this work, the funds wont to make the payments must live inside the blockchain also, otherwise a sensible contract couldn’t possibly guarantee their payment.

 - Many just like the idea of a sensible contract which calls a bank’s API so as to transfer money.

-- A bank would proactively monitor a block chain and perform money transfers which mirror the on-chain transactions.
-This produce and risk to the block chain’s consensus because the chain plays a completely passive role.
+- A bank would proactively monitor a blockchain and perform money transfers that mirror the on-chain transactions.
+This product and risk to the blockchain’s consensus because the chain plays a completely passive role.

 - The above makes a sensible bond is either pointless for the issuer, or pointless for the investor.